How Is Oral Health Care Different during Pregnancy?

 - Posted on: Dec 15 2019

 When women are experiencing the joys of pregnancy, they have a lot to think about.
 While dental care is often on the back burner during this time, it is essential that women work with their dentist to ensure they have the proper care for their smile.
 Oral health care is different during pregnancy.
-Dr. Angela Abernathy and her team at 141 Dental Studio, PC is here to educate women on the ways in which their oral health impacts their pregnancy.
+Dr. Angela Abernathy and her team at Boutique Smiles of Manhattan is here to educate women on the ways in which their oral health impacts their pregnancy.

 - It is essential that women continue to see their dentist throughout their pregnancy for both oral examinations and for professional teeth cleaning.
 Women should notify their dentist that they are pregnant, as this may impact their ability to have x-rays done.

 - Women should pay close attention to the changes in their oral health and wellness.
 One common concern are “pregnancy tumors” that may appear on the gum tissues, typically around the second trimester.
 These areas of swelling and bleeding may be red and raw.
 In most cases, these non-cancerous growths will subside after the baby has been born, but women should still bring them to their dentist’s attention if they have concerns.